commercelayer/commercelayer-docs-resources/stripe_payments/object.md

 # The stripe payment object

-A stripe payment object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A stripe payment object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/stripe_payments endpoint</b>.

 ## Fields